|

 Special Investigations Unit (SIU) or the Subrogation Department has requested

-disapproval; or,
+disapproval; or

 d.
-A party
+A

-has not timely submitted information requested by BWC.
+party has not timely submitted information requested by BWC.

 2. Questions

-regarding disapproval of a settlement application may be staffed with an LSS
+regarding disapproval of a settlement application may be staffed with an LSS Injury

-IMS or BWC settlement attorney.
+Management Supervisor (LSS IMS) or BWC settlement attorney.

 1. BWC